demilich1/metastone/README.md

               ├── decks
               └── formats
 ```
-- Create a new folder under `resources/cards` named `custom`
+- Create a new `metastone/cards` folder under your user home directory:
+   * Linux/Mac OSX `mkdir -p ~/metastone/cards`
+   * Windows `use Windows File Explorer to create the metastone/cards dir`
-- Any `.json` files you place in your `custom` folder will be parsed and treated like built-in cards
+- Any `.json` files you place in your `~/metastone/cards` folder will be parsed and treated like built-in cards.
-- To learn the format it is advised to copy an existing card, change the filename and the 'id' attribute (**important!**) and make small changes
+- To learn the cards format it is highly recommended that you copy an existing card, change the `filename` and the `id` attribute (**<-- important!**) and make small changes.
-- To validate that the cards you added are well formed and can be parsed, run the following command:
+- Make sure to validate that the cards you added are well formed and can be parsed!
+Run the following command:
    - Linux/Mac OSX `./gradlew cards:test -Dtest.single=ValidateCards`
    - Windows `gradlew.bat cards:test -Dtest.single=ValidateCards`
-- You have to restart MetaStone for new cards to be detected
+- Restart MetaStone for new cards to be detected.
+- If you are building out official cards or fixing existing cards, make your changes in `metastone/cards/src/main/resources/cards`.
+Then create a [Pull Request](https://help.github.com/articles/using-pull-requests/) into the project master branch.
-- **The card format is subject to change; cards you create now may not work in future versions**
+- **The card format is subject to change; cards you create now MAY NOT work in future versions**

 ### Running tests
 * The easiest way to run tests is from the command line.